 The actual proof of safety is organized following the approach used by Appel et al. [5, 6].
 We construct an induction hypothesis Inv, also known as the global invariant, which holds for all states reachable from the initial state and is strong enough to imply safety.
-Thus, to show that our initial state $S_0$ is safe, we provide proofs for the propositions:
+Then, to show that our initial state S_0 is safe, we provide proofs for the propositions:

-Initial Condition: $Inv (S_0)$ Preservation: $\Pi S \colon State. \ Inv \ (S) \mathop{\longrightarrow} Inv \ (Step \ (S))$ Progress: $\Pi S : State. \ Inv \ (S) \rightarrow SP \ (S)$
+Initial Condition: $Inv(S_0)$ Preservation: $\Pi S: State.
+Inv (S) \rightarrow Inv (Step (S))$ Progress: ΠS : State.
+Inv $(S) \rightarrow SP(S)$

-These propositions intuitively state that our invariant holds for the initial state, and for every subsequent state during the execution.
-The Progress establishes that whenever the invariant holds, the safety policy of the machine is also satisfied.
-Together, these imply that during the execution of the program, the safety policy will never be violated.
-To prove the initial state is safe, first we use the Initial Condition and the Preservation, and show by induction that
+These propositions intuitively state that our invariant holds for the initial state and for every subsequent state during the execution.
+The proposition Progress establishes that whenever the invariant holds, the safety policy of the machine is also satisfied.
+Together, these imply that during the execution of the program the safety policy will never be violated.
+To prove the initial state is safe, first we use the Initial Condition and Preservation and show by induction that

-$\Pi n$ : Nat.
-Inv (Stepn (S0)).
+Πn : Nat.
+Inv (Step^{n} (S0)).

-Then Safe $(S_0)$ follows directly by Progress.
+Then Safe (S_0) follows directly by Progress.

-Unlike Appel et al., who construct the invariant by means of a semantic model of types at the machine level, our approach is based on the use of type soundness [25]: We define Inv(S) to mean that S is "well-formed" syntactically.
-The well-formedness property must be preserved by the step function, and must imply safety; the proofs of these properties are encoded in the FPCC logic as proof terms for Preservation and Progress.
+Unlike Appel et al., who construct the invariant by means of a semantic model of types at the machine level, our approach is based on the use of type soundness [26]: We define Inv(S) to mean that S is "well-formed" syntactically.
+The well-formedness property must be preserved by the step function and must imply safety; the proofs of these properties are encoded in the FPCC logic as proof terms for Preservation and Progress.

-In the following sections we show how to derive the notion of wellformedness for a machine state by relating the state to a type-correct program in a typed assembly language.
-The type system of the language defines a set of inference rules for judgments of the form $\vdash P$ , meaning that the program P is well-formed (type-correct).
-The dynamic semantics of the language specifies an evaluation relation $\mapsto$ on programs; we use here the term "program" to denote not only code but a more general configuration fully representing a stage of the evaluation.
-The syntactic approach to proving soundness of a type system involves proving progress (if $\vdash P$ , then P is not stuck, i.e., there exists P' such that $P \mapsto P'$ ) and preservation (if $\vdash P$ and $P \mapsto P'$ , then $\vdash P'$ ).
+In the following sections we show how to derive the notion of well-formedness for a machine state by relating the state to a type-correct program in a typed assembly language.
+The type system of the language defines a set of inference rules for judgments of the form $\vdash P$, meaning that the program P is well-formed (typecorrect).
+The dynamic semantics of the language specifies an evaluation relation \mapsto on programs; we use here the term "program" to denote not only code but a more general configuration fully representing a stage of the evaluation.
+The syntactic approach to proving soundness of a type system involves proving progress (if $\vdash P$, then P is not stuck, i.e., there exists P' such that $P \mapsto P'$) and preservation (if $\vdash P$ and $P \mapsto P'$, then $\vdash P'$).

-The central idea of our approach to FPCC is to find a typed assembly language and a translation relation $\Rightarrow$ between its programs and machine states, such that type-correct programs are mapped to well-formed states, and the evaluation relation is related to the step function-that is, if $P \Rightarrow S$ and $P \longmapsto P'$ , then $P' \Rightarrow \text{Step}(S)$ .
-If these properties hold, we can define the invariant Inv(S) as simply stating that there exists a type-correct program P such that $P \Rightarrow S$ .
-Then the proofs of progress and preservation for the type system (encoded in the FPCC logic) can be used to construct straightforward proofs of the corresponding propositions needed for the safety proof for $S_0$ .
+The central idea of our approach to FPCC is to find a typed assembly language and a translation relation \Rightarrow between its programs and machine states such that type-correct programs are mapped to well-formed states and the evaluation relation is related to the step function - that is, if $P \Rightarrow S$ and $P \longmapsto P'$, then $P' \Rightarrow \text{Step}(S)$.
+If these properties hold, we can define the invariant Inv(S) as simply stating that there exists a type-correct program P such that $P \Rightarrow S$.
+Then the proofs of progress and preservation for the type system (encoded in the FPCC logic) can be used to construct straightforward proofs of the corresponding propositions needed for the safety proof for S_0 .
 Further details of the construction of proof terms are provided in Section 5.